 The map is probably a bit confusing, so let me explain.
 Coming from Beijing, your starting point will be the Team 2 Xizhazi Village location.

-To get to Xizhazi from the Yujiayuan stop, you can either take local bus H25 at 11:30 or 16:30, or take a taxi.
+To get to Xizhazi from the Yujiayuan stop, you can either take local bus H25 at 11:30 or 16:30 or take a Didi Taxi (approximately 80 RMB).